joelgardner/hnfilter/README.md

     contains('remote') && (contains('react') || contains('javascript'))

-I.e., search terms are `OR`ed within argument, and `AND`ed across arguments.
+I.e., search terms are `OR`ed within an argument array; and `AND`ed across argument arrays.

 The result, 35, is the number the posts in the thread of matching the criteria.